Quantum capacitive coupling between large-angle twisted graphene layers: Discussion

-In summary, we developed self-consistent methods for the electrostatic and transport calculations for electronically decoupled graphene multilayers.
-The good agreement with the experimentally measured conductance for tBLG and tdBLG confirms their applicability for a broad class of systems consisting of decoupled conducting layers.
-The self-consistent method is suitable to other materials hosting Dirac carriers as well as described by other band structures \cite{Ziegler2020hgte}, opening a new area of capacitively-coupled materials.
+The good agreement with the experimentally measured conductance for tBLG and tdBLG suggests their applicability is not limited to graphene-based devices, but also for a broad class of systems consisting of decoupled conducting layers.
+The self-consistent method is suitable to other materials hosting Dirac carriers, for example topological insulator surface states, as well as described by other band structures \cite{Ziegler2020hgte}, opening a new area of capacitively-coupled materials.